 - All felony cases will start in the Youth Part of the adult criminal court.

 - All non-violent felonies will be transferred from the Youth Part to the Family Court unless the District Attorney (DA) files a motion within 30 days showing “extraordinary circumstances” as to why the case should remain in the Youth Part.
-If DA files motion, there can be a hearing and the Judge must decide within 5 days of the hearing or motions whether to prevent the transfer of the case to Family Court.
+If DA files a motion, there can be a hearing and the Judge must decide within 5 days of the hearing or motions whether to prevent the transfer of the case to Family Court.

 - Violent felonies can also be transferred from the Youth Part to the Family Court.
 If the charges do NOT include the accused displaying a deadly weapon in furtherance of the offense, causing significant physical injury, or engaging in unlawful sexual conduct, the case will transfer to Family Court unless the DA files a motion within 30 days showing “extraordinary circumstances” as to why the case should remain in the Youth Part.
-If the charge does include an element listed above, removal to Family Court is only possible with consent of the DA.
+If the charge does include an element listed above, removal to Family Court is only possible with the consent of the DA.
 Vehicle and Traffic Law cases and Class A felonies other than Class A drug offenses cannot be transferred.

 - 16 and 17-year olds whose cases remain in the Youth Part will be referred to as “Adolescent Offenders.”
 Adult sentencing will apply, but the Judge must take the youth’s age into account when sentencing.
 Adolescent Offenders are eligible for Youthful Offender treatment, as is the current law with respect to 16 and 17-year olds charged as adults.